esper-io/console_docs/docs/provisioning-methods/select-method.md

 ### Seamless Provisioning

-Seamless provisioning is only for devices running Esper Enhanced Android or AOSP custom-built devices that directly support Esper.
+Seamless provisioning is only for devices running Esper Foundation for Android or AOSP custom-built devices that directly support Esper.

 IMEI/Serial Number method is used for bulk provisioning of devices.
 It enables true no-touch provisioning using a predetermined Wi-Fi access point.

-Contact Esper (mailto: [support@esper.io](mailto:support@esper.io)) to find out more about Esper Enhanced Android and Seamless Provisioning.
+Contact Esper (mailto: [support@esper.io](mailto:support@esper.io)) to find out more about Esper Foundation for Android and Seamless Provisioning.